OINP Masters Graduate stream

 9. Application period

 This means that the date on your degree must be within two years of your OINP application submission date, not the date you received the invitation to apply.
-For example, if your degree is dated June 1, 2019, you must apply to this stream on or before June 1, 2021.
+For example, if your degree is dated June 1, 2021, you must have registered an EOI, received an Invitation to Apply, and submitted your application on or before June 1, 2023.

 If you don’t have your degree yet, use the date on the official letter from your university which states when your degree will be granted.